Trademark Productions Master Terms & Conditions of Services

 • shall not violate or infringe upon any patent, trademark, trade secret, copyright, or other intellectual property rights of any third party;

-• shall not violate any third party’s right of confidentiality or privacy under any federal, state, or local law;
+• shall not violate any third party’s right to confidentiality or privacy under any federal, state, or local law;

 • shall not contain or facilitate the transmission, downloading, uploading, installation, or implementation of any computer virus, worm, spyware, or other computer code, files, or programs designed to interrupt, destroy, limit or interfere with the functionality of any computer software, hardware, or telecommunications service or equipment;